redsanket/spark/external/spark/guide/pyspark_with_python.rst

 Using PySpark with Python
 =========================
- This section details the information required to run PySpark with Python 2.7, Python 3.5, Python 3.6 Anaconda, Ipython, Hive and Pypy.
+ This section details the information required to run PySpark with Python 2.7, Python 3.6, Anaconda, Ipython, Hive and Pypy.

 .. _swp_grid_python: